mnentwig/echeese61/README.md

 # Notes
 Play through an amp and use tone controls (we wouldn't plug a vintage instrument straight to the console).
 This also softens the key click.

+Right now, output volume is set to clip for more than one key at a time, which sounds quite OK (edit e.g. 1 => 0.1 in engine.c for a clean sound at lower volume)